United Nations General Assembly Resolution 273

-United Nations General Assembly Resolution 273 was adopted on May 11, 1949, during the second part of the third session of the United Nations General Assembly, to admit the State of Israel to membership in the United Nations.
-It was passed following the approval of UN Security Council Resolution 69 on March 4, 1949.
+United Nations General Assembly Resolution 273 was adopted on 11 May 1949 to admit Israel as a United Nations member state.
+It followed the approval of United Nations Security Council Resolution 69 on 4 March 1949.

-The Resolution passed by the requisite two-thirds majority, the vote in the General Assembly being 37 in favour to 12 against, with 9 abstentions.
+Resolution 273 was opened in the second half of the third session of the United Nations General Assembly.
+It received 37 votes in favour and 12 votes against, with 9 abstentions, thereby fulfilling the requisite two-thirds majority for successful adoption.

-Debates and Discussions
+Background

 In the debates about UN resolution 273 in 1949 about Israel's admittance to the UN, Israel's UN representative Abba Eban promised that the state would honor its obligations under resolution 181 and Resolution 194.
 El Salvador's representative asked:

 I wish to ask the representative of Israel whether he is authorized by his Government to assure the Committee that the State of Israel will do everything in its power to co-operate with the United Nations in order to put into effect (a) the General Assembly resolution of 29 November 1947 on the internationalization of the City of Jerusalem and the surrounding area [resolution 181] and (b) the General Assembly resolution of 11 December 1948 on the repatriation of the refugees [resolution 194].